joshia5/Indexing_SE/README.md

 # LSPT_F20
-All codes for the LSPT course
+All codes for the LSPT team